 In most cases, if you provided an asset list in a prior year, that list will be included on the following year's listing form.
 This allows you to simply cross-out assets you have removed from your business, and write-in assets you acquired during the previous year.
 The desired result is a current list of all assets used by the business as of the yearly January 1 lien date.

 Yes.
 The law requires each business to file a listing yearly even if there are no changes from the previous year.
+Additionally, if you are claiming any exemptions on your business personal property assessment, those are required on the same form.

 According to RCW 84.40.130, a penalty of 5% of the amount of the following year tax is assessed for each month the listing is late up to a maximum of 25%.
 This is a percentage of the taxes due, not a percentage of the value.
 For example, if the listing is returned in May the penalty is 5%.
 In June the penalty increases to 10%, and so on until it reaches the maximum of 25% on September 1.
 The penalty (appearing as a percentage on the Notice of Value) is converted into a dollar amount due on the following year's tax bill.